 Published by Norman Meyer

 After 38 years as a trial court administrator in the state and federal courts in the U.S., Norman continues to write, teach, and otherwise participate in judicial administration activities world-wide.
-In particular, he is active in the International Association for Court Administration (IACA) as a North American Region board member, and in the National Association for Court Management (NACM) as a Past President.
+In particular, he is active in the International Association for Court Administration (IACA) as a North American Region board member, in the National Association for Court Management (NACM) as a Past President, and as an Associate of the Justice Speakers Institute.
 View all posts by Norman Meyer